gford1000-go/hashcache/README.md

 the internal key.  `Cache` is partitioned internally into distinct maps using the first byte of the hash key, to improve concurrent performance.

+The internal maps use the LRU pattern provided by `github.com/gford1000-go/lru` to evict the most seldomly used cached item, if a limit to cache size is specified using `WithMaxEntries()`.

 Installing and building the library
 ===================================